garrigoose/Trivia-Night/README.md

 - What would you do next?
 - How did you plan your project?
 - What did you learn?

+### Project Presentation Exceptions

+Since this project co-incides with a busy and tricky time of year for many people, we will (just this once!) be allowing recorded presentation on this assignment to be submitted after Christmas.
+See *Project Week Format* for full details.

+It's highly recommended that you do *not* use this extension to delay working on your project, unless outside circumstances force you to.
+Discussing your app with your team will sharpen your understanding of the methods you use and prepare you to discuss with interested employers.

+If we don't have enough volunteers to present on Wed the 23rd, we will all present our work within our squads.
+So make sure we have at least 8 students ready to present on Wed.!

 ## Project Week Format